umarhassan-mitodl/21h.991-fall-2014/content/pages/instructor-insights/_index.md

 ### Possibilities for Further Study/Careers

-This is a required first-year course for all new Ph.D. students in the [HASTS program](http://web.mit.edu/hasts/), along with [_21A.750J Social Theory and Analysis_](/courses/21a-750j-social-theory-and-analysis-fall-2011) and _STS.260 Introduction to Science, Technology_.
+This is a required first-year course for all new Ph.D. students in the {{% resource_link "012681dc-0ab6-462d-a148-b606e2cccee5" "HASTS program" %}}, along with [_21A.750J Social Theory and Analysis_](/courses/21a-750j-social-theory-and-analysis-fall-2011) and _STS.260 Introduction to Science, Technology_.
 This required first-year trio of coursers reflects the fact that our graduate program is interdisciplinary, spanning across History, Anthropology, and Science, Technology, and Society.
 Each of these areas of study offers its own separate undergraduate programs and has its own disciplinary norms with which doctoral students need to become familiar.
 After completing _21H.991 Theories and Methods in the Study of History_, the typical student would then move on to complete the other two required courses, as well as more specialized graduate-level courses offered by one of the three programs.

 {{< anchor "insights" >}}{{< /anchor >}}